Suited man holding a tablet with a lock graphic spiraling

 1. Cyber risk is enterprise risk: Technology is inseparable from the business.
 Incorporate cyber and privacy concerns within enterprise risk planning (ie: Risk Register) to understand the likelihood, source, and the steps to take to avoid (or reduce the harm of) a potential breach.

-2. Cyber risk requires cyber perspective: Invite cyber security experts to join the board and regularly include cyber and privacy on the agenda at board meetings.
+2. Cyber risk requires cyber perspective: Invite cyber security advisors to join the board and regularly include cyber and privacy on the agenda at board meetings.
 Create a technology committee to discuss priorities, trends, concerns and emerging controls.

 3. Cyber risk management begins with policy: Create and promote a culture of cyber incident prevention by emphasizing privacy protection, good technology hygiene, and risk awareness throughout the organization.